The Source Terms and Conditions

 (vii) How a Client may make a complaint to You, the Insurer and all such other official bodies as may be relevant.

-(viii) Your FCA registration number, what the FCA register is and how to check it.
+(viii) Your FCA registration number, what the Financial Services Register is and how to check it.

 (x) Whether an insurer or parent of an insurer has a holding, direct or indirect, representing more than 10% of the voting rights or of the capital in You, Your firm or Your network.

-And the total status disclosure will be required to be made in the form of an Initial Disclosure Document, or other applicable format as specified by the FCA.
+And the total status disclosure will be required to be made in the form of an Initial Disclosure Document, or other applicable formats as specified by the FCA.

 4.2.
 Your continued use of the Source™ will be conditional upon You entering such accurate information in the User Details registry as is required for the Source™ to be able to produce an accurate and true Initial Disclosure Document for You to print out and pass to the Client.